 To test our two theories, we ran competitions between pairs of organisms with different replication rates and robustnesses.
 For ease of discussion, let ancestor A denote the organism with a high replication rate and lower robustness and ancestor B denote the organism with lower replication rate and higher robustness compared to ancestor A. Let the respective lineages spawns by ancestors A and B be similarly denoted.
 The relationships between the replication rates and robustnesses of A and B are qualitatively similar to those of the peak organisms shown in Figure 2.

 Normally, these types of experiments would be extremely difficult to perform.
 With biochemical organisms, it is very difficult to control the environment and mutation rate enough to separate the effects of different phenomena on fitness.
 Moreover, the experiments themselves are painstaking and time-consuming.
-Thus, we conducted the competition experiments using digital organisms, which in the recent years have proven a valuable tool in experimental evolution.
+Thus, we conducted the competition experiments using digital organisms, which in recent years have proven a valuable tool in experimental evolution.

 Figure 3